DaleMoulding/RNAScope-Fiji-Macros/README.md

 ## All covered by MIT license.

 The idea is to firstly identify the dimmest puncta, to set a value for a single spot.
 Then identify all puncta, and score each puncta relative to a single spot.
-Cells are then identified in the Dapi channal and all cells scored for nuber of spots, and also each spot is scored relative to a single puncta.
+Cells are then identified in the Dapi channel and all cells scored for nuber of spots, and also each spot is scored relative to a single puncta.

 SinglePunctaFuncvC404.ijm and AllPunctaFuncvC405 allow you to test the puncta identification on individual images.
 You need to fine tune variables.
 (More help to come, advice for setting the variables).